Customer Churn Analysis Report

 Introduction

 Customer churn is a critical issue for financial institutions, impacting revenue and long-term business sustainability.
+My clients are experiencing a significant issue with customer retention.

 Objectives